knewplay/book-programming-essential/toolset/tools.md

 (Insert an illustration of a computer with an empty folder, then a cloud symbol representing the remote repository, and an arrow pointing from the cloud to the computer, showing the process of cloning.)

 Once you have a local copy, you can create branches, make changes, and commit them just like in any other Git repository.
-While your local repository maintains this history of commits, these are local to your machine.
+While your local repository maintains this history of commits, these are local to your computer.
 To share this history and the current state with others, one must synchronize the local repository with a remote one.

 (Insert an illustration of a computer with a local repository connected to a cloud symbol representing the remote repository, showing arrows for pushing and pulling.)